cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 perturbation does indeed contain all the frequencies.
 The time-dependent wave-function can be thus described to be the one at the ground state plus all the possible excited states.
 During the time propagation, the dipole moment of the molecule will be given by the superposition of all possible oscillations related to all the excited states.
-This complex behavior in the time domain became simple in the frequency one since we know the amplitude of the perturbation applied at each
+This complex behavior in the time domain becomes simple in the frequency domain, since we know the amplitude of the perturbation applied at each
 frequency:

 $$
 \mu^\omega = \frac{1}{2 \pi} \alpha(\omega, \omega)  F^0
 $$

-Therefore, in order to get the polarizability $\alpha(\omega, \omega)$ one prepares the perturbed state at $t=0^-$ for a given field amplitude, then propagates the wave-function in real time and compute the time-dependent dipole moment.
-The dipole moment is Fourier transformed and the polarizability is extracted using:
+Therefore, in order to get the polarizability $\alpha(\omega, \omega)$, one prepares the perturbed state at $t=0^-$ for a given field amplitude, then propagates the wave-function in real time.
+During the propagation the dipole moment is computed at each time step.
+The dipole moment is finally Fourier transformed and the polarizability is extracted using:

 $$
 \text{Re} \left[ \alpha(\omega, \omega) \right]  = 2 \pi \frac{\text{Re} \left[ \mu^\omega \right] }{F^0} \\